 The Cusco airport receives hourly flights from Lima and daily flights from Puno, Arequipa, and Puerto Maldonado, Peru; as well as La Paz, Bolivia.
 Inkaterra La Casona is located in Cusco’s historical center, which is a 10-minute drive from the airport.

 The lodge is located more than 11,000 feet above sea level.
 It can take time to adjust to the decreased levels of oxygen in the air at this high altitude.
 To prevent altitude sickness, ascend to higher altitudes gradually, avoid drinking alcoholic beverages or eating too much on your arrival day, limit strenuous activity early on in your visit, and drink plenty of water.
-Guests may also wish to consult their physician or a travel clinic to obtain medication that can be used o prevent or reduce symptoms associated with altitude sickness.
+Guests may also wish to consult their physician or a travel clinic to obtain medication that can be used to prevent or reduce symptoms associated with altitude sickness.

 Cusco has a rainy season that runs from November through March, when mornings tend to be clear and short periods of heavy rain pass through in the afternoons.
 Daytime temperatures are consistently moderate and pleasant year round.
 During the winter months of May through August, temperatures can reach freezing at night.

 The lodge does not have a dress code, but many guests choose to wear comfortable outdoor clothing for activities and excursions and casual evening attire for cocktail hour and dinner.

 Children of all ages are welcome at Inkaterra La Casona.
 Children under 12 stay at the additional bed cost when sharing accommodations with two adults.
 A Child Explorer’s Kit—a backpack containing a flashlight, cap, postcards, magnifying glass, colored pencils, and more—is available for purchase at the lodge.
 Childcare services for children age four and older can be arranged for an additional charge.
 Several of the lodge excursions can be tailored for families.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.